Hair Removal Methods ★ Man Thing

 Several types of lasers are used for hair removal.
 Yag and Alexandrite are common examples.
 They differentiate from one another by frequency, with each type generally claiming to be the best and/or newest.

-In the 2020s, laser is mainly found at franchised laser chains that you generally find at shopping centres.
+Nowadays, laser is mainly found at franchised laser chains in shopping centres.
 Treatments are usually cheap but somewhat painful without a numbing cream.

-Results aren't necessarily consistent, which is reflected in most laser chains offering blocks of ten treatments.
+Results and consistency varies, which is reflected in laser chains typically offering blocks of ten treatments.

-Low efficacy is partly due to the high staff turnover rate at discount laser clinics.
+That low efficacy is partly due to the high staff turnover at discount laser clinics.
 Trainee placements are quite common in order for students - who often pay for the privilege of working - to complete their mandatory clinic hours in order to become qualified.

-It's unfortunately the nature of the beast in many states of Australia.
-This low perception of the industry is one of the reasons I won't use laser equipment in my clinics any more.
+It's unfortunately the nature of the beast in some states of Australia, particularly Queensland.
+The low perception of laser is a principal reason I don't use laser equipment in my clinics any more.

 IPL